Birthplace to word 'safari', Kenya has long been synonymous with hunting and the preservation of East Africa's wildlife.

-It is amazing to think, back in the day, that European hunters set off with a vast caravan of porters, supplies and so called essentials (gramophones and Zinc bathtubs) for the wild plains of Africa.
+It's amazing to think, back in the day, that European hunters set off with a vast caravan of porters, supplies and so called essentials (gramophones and Zinc bathtubs) for the wild plains of Africa.
 Shooting indiscriminately as they went for pure pleasure with the sole aim of returning with an important trophy.
 The porters went ahead of them and dutifully erected mess tents, sleeping quarters, sourced and gathered water, set out the bath and heated water to the perfect temperature so that the gentry did not have to rough it too much.
-Sipping scotch and G&Ts as they discussed the arduous days trek, these testosterone fuelled Europeans had no idea what precedence they were setting.
+Sipping scotch and G&Ts as they discussed the arduous days trek, these Europeans had no idea what precedence they were setting.

 Kenya, the place to see wildlife